zmcddn/coding-interview-guide/SystemDesign/scale_web_app.md

 - **Health Checks** make sure that our actual server is still up and running
 - **Routing** forwards a request to the right endpoint
-- **Authentication** makes sure that a user is actually permissioned to access the server
+- **Authentication** makes sure that a user is actually permitted to access the server
 - **Firewalling** ensure that users only have access to the parts of our network they are allowed to use ... and more

 ## 3. Add a Load Balancer with multiple servers